wbhart/Weber1/index.md

 Q_1e^{-1}Q_1BQ_1e = Q_1B
 $$

 according to the composition of parts.
-Since now Q_1 is a normal divisor of P, Q_1 can be interchanged with each of the other factors, so that from (14) follows:
+Since now $Q_1$ is a normal divisor of $P$, $Q_1$ can be interchanged with each of the other factors, so that from this it follows:

 $$
 e^{-1}Q_1Be = Q_1B